-Expense or facility Maximum amount Frequency Travel expenses including general, \$2,000 per councillor Per year interstate, overseas and long distance \$3,000 for the Mayor intrastate travel expenses Accommodation and meals As per the NSW Crown Employees Per meal/night (Public Service Conditions of Employment) Reviewed Award 2009, adjusted annually Professional development \$2,000 per councillor Per year Conferences and seminars \$4,000 total for all councillors Per year ICT expenses \$3,000 per councillor Per council Tablet, mobile phones, notebook/laptop \$1,500 per councillor term (including software) Per year Communication expenses \$220 per councillor International roaming services \$50 per councillor Per (on Council overseas trips approved month under this Policy) Per day Carer expenses \$2,000 per councillor Per year Home office expenses \$1,500 per councillor Per year Business cards 500 per councillor Per year 1,000 for the mayor Per year Access to facilities in a Councillor common room Provided to all councillors Not relevant Superannuation Contribution 10.5% as at 1 July 2021 rising half a percent each year until 1 July 2025 when it reaches 12% Monthly Reserved parking space at Council offices Provided to all councillors Not relevant Furnish office Provided to the mayor Not relevant Motor Vehicle Provided to the mayor Not relevant
+Expense or facility Maximum amount Frequency Travel expenses including general, interstate, overseas and long distance intrastate travel expenses \$2,000 per Councillor \$3,000 for the Mayor Per financial year Accommodation and meals As per the NSW Crown Employees (Public Service Conditions of Employment) Reviewed Award 2009, adjusted annually Per meal/night Professional development \$2,000 per Councillor Per financial year Conferences and seminars \$35,000 total for all Councillors (\$5,000 per Councillor) Per financial year Information and Communications Technology ICT Devices \$3,000 per Councillor Per Council term ICT Expenses \$1,500 per Councillor Per financial year Communication expenses \$220 per Councillor Per month International roaming services (on Council overseas trips approved under this Policy) \$50 per Councillor Per day Carer expenses \$2,000 per Councillor Per financial year Home office expenses \$1,500 per Councillor Per financial year Business cards 500 per Councillor 1,000 for the mayor Per financial year Per financial year Access to facilities in a Councillor common room Provided to all Councillors Not relevant Superannuation Contribution 11% as at 1 July 2023 rising half a percent each year until 1 July 2025 when it reaches 12% Monthly Reserved parking space at Council offices Provided to Mayor Not relevant Furnished office on Council premises Motor Vehicle Provided to the Mayor Provided to the Mayor Not relevant Not relevant

-Additional costs incurred by a councillor in excess of these limits are considered a personal expense that is the responsibility of the councillor.
+Additional costs incurred by a Councillor in excess of these limits are considered a personal expense that is the responsibility of the Councillor.

-Councillors must provide claims for reimbursement within three months of an expense being incurred.
+Councillors must provide claims for reimbursement within three (3) months of an expense being incurred.
 Claims made after this time cannot be approved.

-Detailed reports on the provision of expenses and facilities to councillors will be publicly tabled at a council meeting every six months and published in full on council's website.
-These reports will include expenditure summarised by individual councillor and as a total for all councillors.
+Detailed reports on the provision of expenses and facilities to Councillors will be publicly tabled at a Council meeting every six (6) months and published in full on Council's website.
+These reports will include expenditure summarised by individual Councillor and as a total for all Councillors.